 2015-16 Coded Ambulance Data

 - More than 110,000 ambulance attendances for males experiencing acute mental health issues

 - 78% were transported to hospital

-- 3x higher Self-harm ambulance data indicates rates 3 time higher than available hospitalisation data
+- Self-harm ambulance data indicates rates three times higher than available hospitalisation data

 - More than 60% of attendances occurred after hours